abdulsametsahin/wheelOfFortune/README.md

 It's a hobby project.

-The whosGonnaWin functions is not working.
+The whosGonnaWin function is not working.
 Don't make any desicion based on this function.